talon-one/talon_go/docs/NewCustomerSessionV2.md

 `func (o *NewCustomerSessionV2) SetProfileId(v string)`

 SetProfileId gets a reference to the given string and assigns it to the ProfileId field.

+### GetStoreIntegrationId

+`func (o *NewCustomerSessionV2) GetStoreIntegrationId() string`

+GetStoreIntegrationId returns the StoreIntegrationId field if non-nil, zero value otherwise.

+### GetStoreIntegrationIdOk

+`func (o *NewCustomerSessionV2) GetStoreIntegrationIdOk() (string, bool)`

+GetStoreIntegrationIdOk returns a tuple with the StoreIntegrationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasStoreIntegrationId

+`func (o *NewCustomerSessionV2) HasStoreIntegrationId() bool`

+HasStoreIntegrationId returns a boolean if a field has been set.

+### SetStoreIntegrationId

+`func (o *NewCustomerSessionV2) SetStoreIntegrationId(v string)`

+SetStoreIntegrationId gets a reference to the given string and assigns it to the StoreIntegrationId field.

 ### GetEvaluableCampaignIds